taylor griffith t KG9 NwHf0 unsplash

 Humans who are on medications or chemotherapy and use the toilet contribute to this landscape of bacteria and microbes swimming around in what appears to be clean, clear, fresh water.

-So yeah, drinking from the toilet can actually be a pretty nasty habit.
+I hate to tell you, but letting a pet guzzle H20 from the toilet can be a pretty nasty habit.

-Keep in mind that most residential toilets also use a tank system.
 That tank sits on the back of the toilet and it’s rarely if ever cleaned out.
 If you’ve ever had to fix something in that tank, you’ve probably seen how gross they can get over time!
+THIS is the water coming into the bowl of your toilet, that your pet is happily slurping away at.

 border collie in the bathtub